luisaellamaria/Assignment5/Report.md

 Ans:
 - Leader election: First of all, when Raft starts, all nodes start as followers and wait for messages (heartbeats) from a leader.
 If followers don't hear from a leader within a certain timeframe (election timeout) it is clear that no leader exists.
 Therefore, the current node is supposed to change to a candidate and start a new election term.
 The candidate requests votes from other nodes.
 Nodes will reply with their vote based on criteria like completeness of the candidate’s log and whether they have voted in that term.
 The candidate becomes the leader if it gets votes from a majority of nodes.
 Once the leader is elected, all changes to the system now go through the leader (it starts sending heartbeats) to maintain authority and prevent new elections.

-Note: we got this information from the link which was provided to us: https://thesecretlivesofdata.com/raft/ there we followed the step by step explanation of each step in the election process
+Note: we got this information from the link which was provided to us: https://thesecretlivesofdata.com/raft/ there we followed the step by step explanation of each step in the election process.

 2. Perform one request on the leader, wait until the leader is committed by all servers.
 Pause the simulation.
 Then perform a new request on the leader.
 Take a screenshot, stop the leader and then resume the simulation.
 Once, there is a new leader, perform a new request and then resume the previous leader.
 Once, this new request is committed by all servers, pause the simulation and take a screenshot.
 Explain what happened?